 Like him, I also don’t have to feel bad about polluting the local greywater facilities, which is great.

 I personally also found out that you need to use more liquid than the amount they recommend on the bottle.
 Using the recommended amount just wasn't enough to clean the clothes and even left a bit of a musty smell.

-Certain other products, like the Puracy Natural Laundry Detergent, are also much more concentrated than ECOS, making them more cost-effective for every wash.
+Certain other products, like the Seventh Generation laundry detergent, are also much more concentrated than ECOS, making them more cost-effective for every wash.

 If you like saving money and don’t want rough/scratchy sheets and towels, consider giving ECOS a miss.

 Although I thought this liquid laundry detergent eco product was good, I’m just one person, so I decided to go looking online to find some other people’s opinions on this eco friendly clothes detergent.
 Here are some pretty balanced user reviews I found:

 While I don't think this detergent gets out really dirty stains, it is a great detergent for ordinary laundry and smells wonderful.
 It didn't bother my sensitive skin, so I think that it rinses out well too.
 I will order it again.

 Not great.
 Smells nice but doesn’t clean that well.
 Somehow still fades the colors more than other detergents.
 We will donate the rest.
 I love the eco friendly style but it needs to work.

 I buy these because I have chronic UTIs and infections.
 I also have an intolerance to chemicals.
 After doing a lot of research on detergent ingredients, I found this to be less harmful as many others.
 However, this product isn't very good for getting any stains out of clothes.
 Will definitely need to pretreat any stains — even ones which usually wash right out.

 When you’re buying an eco-friendly detergent product, there are certain criteria you should look for in the brand: